root-project/web/blog/_posts/2025-04-31-root-with-nix.md

 ```bash
 source ../root_install/bin/thisroot.sh
 ```
 If you want to test the installation, you can try to start the `root` prompt, or maybe open a `python` interpreter and try to `import ROOT`.
-Or, if you are adventuruos, maybe run a ROOT Python tutorial:
+Or, if you are adventurous, maybe run a ROOT Python tutorial:
 ```bash
 python -i ../root_src/tutorials/roofit/roofit/rf101_basics.py
 ```